Menu Icon

 Menu Close icon

-Explains how to transfer money from one Japanese bank to another via ATM!
+How to remit or transfer money from a Japanese bank ATM or convenience store ATM to another bank

 This site introduces products through an affiliate program.